 In what sense do a company’s executives owe anything to these selfish and greedy shareholders who, because of the strange nature of corporate law, namely that shareholders are not to be held liable for the debts and actions of the company they own, are not obliged to take any responsibility for the company’s actions or help pay back its debts?
 Certainly not from a moral perspective, since the great majority of these shareholders have contributed absolutely nothing to the company they own – not money, labour, ideas, advice, encouragement, or moral support in difficult times.
 The idea that corporations should be operated primarily to maximize “shareholder value” was a bastard issue born from the union of greed, ignorance, selfishness, and no-responsibility.

-There have always been individuals who have tried, by various illegal measures, to take away from others the wealth which they possess or produce.
-The curious thing about the massive expropriation by individuals who have contributed absolutely nothing to the success of the companies whose profits they seek to expropriate is that it is completely legal.
+There have always been individuals who have tried, by various illegal measures, to take away from others the wealth that they possess or produce.
+The curious thing about the massive expropriation by individuals who have contributed little or nothing to the success of the companies whose profits they seek to expropriate is that it is completely legal.
 That this has happened on such a wide scale is another illustration of the very grave defects of the corporate ownership model, for predatory investment is one of the main causes of the growing inequality that is visible all over the world between the rich and everyone else.

 Companies have many obligations that, in my opinion, are more important than any fictitious but legally-protected obligations it may have to its non-contributing, no-responsibility shareholders: they have a responsibility to the society in which they operate to ensure that their employees, customers, and other people are treated well and fairly, that they do not harm others by their actions, and that they behave at all times in a responsible manner, in accordance with the laws of that society.
-The problem, of course, is that, given the nature of corporate ownership and the misleading dictum that competition will, in the long run, make us all better off, if only we let it work its magical, salutary effects, unchecked and uncorrected by government oversight, there will be no significant changes in this ridiculous economic system until we change the manner in which large companies are funded and owned.
+The problem, of course, is that, given the nature of corporate ownership and the misleading dictum that competition will, in the long run, make us all better off, if only we let it work its magical, salutary effects, unchecked and uncorrected by government oversight, there will be no significant changes in this ridiculous economic system until we change the manner in which large companies are funded, owned, and operated.

 Predatory investment is in no sense productive.
 Instead, it takes what others have built up and produced, and expropriates these hard-earned gains for itself.
 It is another example of the wealthy using their power, in this case financial power, to wrest money from others and accumulate as much of it as possible for themselves.
 Predatory investment opportunely expropriates a part of the production, wealth, and profits that are produced by the efforts, labours, ideas, risk-taking, and innovation of others.
 Instead of helping to increase the company’s sales or contributing a new idea or practice, it callously demands that some of those who have contributed to the company’s success be fired, which increases the work that must be done by the remaining employees, while keeping them subjugated with the threat that they may be next on the chopping block.
 In the fullest sense of the word, this kind of investment is parasitic.
 Like bloated vultures or hyenas that opportunely scavenge animals that have been successfully hunted by other predators, predatory investment scavenges the successful business operations and labour of others.
 To allow it to continue its depredations is to allow the avaricious rich to siphon off the wealth that is created by the working classes of society.
 It has been made possible by the highly undemocratic nature of corporations, where the owners and their managers or executives are given what amounts to tyrannical control over the workers, to do with them as they please, at least in an economic sense.